deanwampler/spark-scala-tutorial/tutorial/README.md

 In `sbt`, enter `run`.
 It will present the same list of main classes.
 Enter one of the numbers to select the executable you want to run.
 Enter the number in the `[...]` brackets corresponding to  **WordCount2** to verify that everything works.

-Note that the exercises with package names that contain `solns` are solutions to exercises.
-The `other` package has alternative implementations for your consideration.
+Note that the some exercises have package names with the word `solns`.
+They are solutions to the exercises.
+The `other` package has alternative implementations of some examples or exercises, for your consideration.

 ## The Exercises